-What is Mutation
+What is mutation of property?

 Mutation, in the context of property and land ownership, refers to the process of updating the land revenue records with the local revenue authority to reflect a change in ownership or other property details.
 This change could be due to various reasons, such as the sale or purchase of a property, inheritance, partition, gift, or any other transfer of property rights.
 Mutation ensures that the government's land records accurately reflect the current status of land ownership and other property-related information.

-Key points about mutation include:
+Key points about mutation of property

 - Updating ownership: The primary purpose of mutation is to update records to reflect the current owner's name when a property changes hands.
 For example, if you buy a property, you need to apply for mutation to have your name recorded as the new owner.